Clay-Ferguson/quantizr/QuantaAgent/README.md

 If you're a software developer and you want to be able to ask AI (like OpenAI's ChatGPT for example) questions about your code, this tool helps do that.
 This tool can also implement entire complex features in your code base, by updating existing entire files, or by updating only specific labeled `Named Blocks` to add code to specific locations in specific files as directed by you.

-The `Block Syntax` as well as `File and Folder Syntax` in the following document are describing features of Quanta, in the following link, but those syntaxes also apply to this Streamlit app, so read this for more info:
+The `Block Syntax` as well as `File and Folder Syntax` in the following document are describing features of Quanta, in the following link, but those syntaxes also apply to this Daemon Agent app, so read this for more info:

 https://github.com/Clay-Ferguson/quantizr/blob/main/docs/user-guide/index.md#using-the-coding-agent

 # To Run the App

-    ./run_streamlit.sh
+    ./run_agent.sh

 ## Configuration